quantmind/d3-view/README.md

 <a name="init" href="#component-init">#</a> component.<b>init</b>(<i>options</i>)

-Hook called at the beginning of the component initialisation process, before it is mounted into the DOM.
+Hook called once only at the beginning of the component initialisation process, before it is mounted into the DOM.

 <a name="render" href="#component-render">#</a> component.<b>render</b>(<i>data, attrs</i>)

 This is **the only required hook**.
-It is called once only while the component is being mounted in the DOM and must return a single HTMLElement or a selector with one node only.
+It is called once only while the component is being mounted into the DOM and must return a single HTMLElement or a selector with one node only.
-The returned element replace the component element in the DOM
+The returned element replaces the component element in the DOM.

 * **data** is the data object in the component element
 * **attrs** is an object containing the key-value of attributes in the component element